 12. You need good advice

 The best Thailand travel guide for you.
-We’ve reviewed most of them and, while Lonely Planet Thailand is an ubiquitous option, other brands might better suit your interest and itinerary.
-Having a guide book around the house in the weeks or months before your trip is a great reference when questions pop into your head, or you just want an outlet for your building excitement.
+We’ve reviewed most of them and, while Lonely Planet Thailand is a ubiquitous option, other brands might better suit your interest and itinerary.
+Having a guidebook around the house in the weeks or months before your trip is a great reference when questions pop into your head, or you just want an outlet for your building excitement.

 13. For Bangkok, you need…

 If we had to choose just one Bangkok travel guide, it would be the Nancy Chandler Map of Bangkok.
 It’s quirky and tremendously detailed – perfected over 27 editions and counting.
 No modern ‘app’ can come close.

 14. You need an ace bathing suit + cover-up